 You’ll get automatic eligibility for a credit line increase if you spend $500 in the first six months and make timely payments.
 If you transfer a balance or make a big purchase, an increased credit limit could be quite useful.

 Although it’s not an entirely new feature for this card’s relaunch, it’s another tool that can help you get out of debt faster—especially if you’ve got other high-interest debt you need to pay down.
-If you decide to transfer a balance, there’s a 3 percent fee, and you’ll get a 0 percent APR for 12 months after opening your account.
+If you decide to transfer a balance, there’s an intro 3 percent fee ($5 minimum, which increases to 5 percent after sixty days), and you’ll get an intro APR offer for 18 months after opening your account.

 Who should get the Slate Edge card?